CraigNock/BasicSiteHTMLCSS/README.md

+First ever creation with code.
-A basic responsive site created with HTML and CSS
+A basic, responsive site created with HTML and CSS.